Damansara Perdana

-Damansara Perdana is a township in Petaling Jaya, Selangor, Malaysia.
-It is located 20 minutes away from the city of Kuala Lumpur.
+Damansara Perdana is a major upscale township in the Mukim of Sungai Buloh, located within the city of Petaling Jaya, Selangor, Malaysia.
+It is a prominent component of the Golden Triangle of Petaling Jaya, which also encompasses Mutiara Damansara and Bandar Utama.

 History

 Damansara Perdana was previously a village predominantly inhabited by Orang Asli, until developer MK Land Saujana Triangle Sdn Bhd bought most of it over and started developing it in 1996.
 Since that date, Damansara Perdana has become one of the best selling township in Petaling Jaya with total sales exceeding RM 1.9 billion.

 The 750 acre Damansara Perdana is located within the Golden Triangle of Petaling Jaya, which also consists of Bandar Utama and Mutiara Damansara.
 It is accessible via the Damansara–Puchong Expressway, SPRINT Highway (Penchala Link), Persiaran Surian, and NKVE.

 Most recently, Mammoth Empire Land Sdn.
 Bhd. developed a joint development project with MKLAND Holdings Bhd. to develop the Empire Damansara project, which consists of Empire City and Empire Residence.
 Another developer, Tujuan Gemilang Sdn.
 Bhd., also developed a few projects in Damansara Perdana, namely the PJ Trade Centre and Point 92.